Mar de amor: Plot

 Casilda returns to Playa Escondida full of anger and revenge toward those who hurt her.
 She attempts suicide by almost drowning herself, but some villagers rescue her.
 Now, Estrella needs to work to cure her mother of these suicide thoughts.
 She wants to pay for therapy so she goes to the house of León and begins to work as his secretary.
 León is struck with her beauty and wants her and this only makes Oriana hate Estrella more.
 León's relative, Guillermo, visits from time to time; he learns that Estrella is the daughter he abandoned years ago.
 Drowned in a deep depression, he admits to Estrella that is he who caused so much damage to Casilda, and therefore, her father.

 León is very jealous of Victor Manuel and wants Estrella for himself, so he pretends to be sleeping with a girl who looks like Estrella, while Victor Manuel watches.
 Thinking it's Estrella, Victor Manuel, in revenge, becomes entangled with Oriana before Estrella's eyes.
 Hurt and heartbroken by what she has seen, Estrella takes Casilda to Mexico City to cure her condition.
 She avoids Victor Manuel and her father, who she still has a grudge against, for leaving them.

 Once in Mexico City, Estrella meets the psychiatrist Dr. Hernán Irazábal (Marcelo Córdoba), who falls in love with her.
 Victor Manuel learns that it was all a trap from León and decides to search for Estrella, but soon, he encounters the woman that he fell in love in the past—Coral.
 She was found alive on the shore in Playa Escondida, without any memory.
 She doesn't even recognize Victor Manuel.
 He feels guilty about her situation and decides to help by letting her stay in his mansion.
 In reality, Coral just wants to stay at his side to conquer and enjoy his wealth.

 Meanwhile, Hernán helps Casilda heal while becoming good friends with Estrella, who begins to feel affection for him.
 Time passes and Hernán helps Estrella become a successful woman.
-Guillermo gives Estrella his inheritance, frustrating León and Oriana.
-Her mother Casilda is cured of her disorder and Hernán begins to date Estrella and helps her overcome her disappointment in Victor Manuel.
+Guillermo Briceño gives Estrella his inheritance, frustrating León and Oriana.
+Her mother Casilda is cured of her disorder and Hernán begins to date Estrella and helps her overcome her disappointment in Víctor Manuel.
 Estrella is now working a big business and is very happy; however, the past comes back to haunt her.